opsgang/ansible-docker-swarm-jenkins/README.md

 * pip `docker` package - default: latest
     * to support installation of ansible `docker_*` modules

+* jenkins 2.x LTS with vendor-recommended list of plugins.

 ### system cfg

 * adds list of users to docker group, to avoid need for root access